Small cancellations over relatively hyperbolic groups and embedding theorems: Relative hyperbolicity of the quotient

 Our next goal is to show that adding relations satisfying sufficiently strong small cancellation conditions preserves relative hyperbolicity.
-Throughout this section let $G$ be a group hyperbolic relative to a collection of subgroups $\Hl $, $X$ a finite relative generating set of $G$ with respect to $\Hl $.
+Throughout the rest of the paper (except the Appendix), let $G$ be a group hyperbolic relative to a collection of subgroups $\Hl $, $X$ a finite relative generating set of $G$ with respect to $\Hl $.
 We set $\mathcal A=X\cup\mathcal H$ and $\mathcal O=\mathcal S\cup \mathcal Q$, where $\mathcal S$ and $\mathcal Q$ are defined as in (\ref{Gfull}).
 In the proof of the lemma below we follow the idea from \cite[Lemma 6.7]{Ols2} with little changes.

 \begin{lem} For any $\lambda\in (0,1]$, $c\ge 0$, $N>0$, there exist $\mu >0$, $\e \ge 0$, and $\rho >0$ such that for any finite symmetrized set of words $\mathcal R$ satisfying the $C(\e , \mu , \lambda , c, \rho )$--condition, the following hold. \begin{enumerate}